tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 **This onramp can be linked**

-Websocket onramp.
-Receiving either binary or text packages from a websocket connection. the url is: `ws://<host>:<port>/`
+WebSocket onramp.
+Receiving either binary or text packages from a WebSocket connection. the url is: `ws://<host>:<port>/`

 The event [origin URI](../tremor-script/stdlib/tremor/origin.md) set by the onramp is of the form: